Malbork, Poland

 Monterrasol small group car tours to

 Malbork, PolandMalbork highlightsKnown for castle, museum, park castle is a UNESCO World Heritage Site Malbork is a town in northern Poland, within the historical region of Pomerelia.
 The town was built in Prussia around the castle Ordensburg Marienburg, which was founded in 1274 by the Teutonic Knights.
 Both the castle and the town (named Marienburg in German and Malborg or Malbork in Polish) were named for their patron saint, the Virgin Mary.
+You understand, it is impossible to see Poland just in a couple of days.
+Come with us to explore Poland in a 1-2 week road trip.
+We will pass Malbork, along with other Poland' attractions, to discover the soul of the country, its way of life, culture and traditions, food and drinks.
+Browse our tours passing Malbork, or contact us directly for a custom tour in Poland.
+By the way, we charge nothing for a custom itinerary.
+Contact us directly, let's plan all the details of your trip and get it done!
 Other places in Poland that we are familiar withReszel - Known for castle, historical center, museum Święta Lipka (Swieta Lipka) - Known for catholic basilica, catholic pilgrimage center Warsaw - Known for historical center, museum, catholic cathedral Last reviewed: 6 September 2021 Malbork descriptionCurrently the town Malbork is noted for its medieval Malbork castle, built in the 13th Century as the Order's headquarters, which was also the seat of the early modern Polish province of Royal Prussia.
 The town was built in Prussia around the castle Ordensburg Marienburg, which was founded in 1274 on the east bank of the river Nogat by the Teutonic Knights.
 This fortified castle became the seat of the Teutonic Order and Europe's largest Gothic fortress.
 During the Thirteen Years' War, the castle of Marienburg was pawned by the Teutonic Order to their soldiers from Bohemia.
 They sold the castle in 1457 to King Casimir IV of Poland in lieu of indemnities.
 From 1457 to 1772 the castle was one of Poland's royal residences.
 Polish Kings often stayed in the castle, especially when travelling to the nearby city of Gdańsk.
 Also astronomer Nicolaus Copernicus visited the castle.
 From 1568 the castle also housed the Polish Admiralty and in 1584 one of the Polish Royal Mints was established here.
 The largest arsenal of the Polish-Lithuanian Commonwealth was located in the castle.
 Under continuous construction for nearly 230 years, the castle complex is actually three castles combined in one.
 A classic example of a medieval fortress, it is the world's largest brick castle and one of the most impressive of its kind in Europe.
 The castle was in the process of being restored by the Germans when World War II broke out.
 During the war, the castle was over 50% destroyed.
 Restoration has been ongoing since the war.
 The castle and its museum are listed as one of UNESCO's World Heritage Sites.
 Malbork related toursWe at Monterrasol Travel welcome you to see Malbork during multi-day small group car tour.
 Contact us if you would like to customize your tour to Malbork.
 We have developed several small group tours that visiting beautiful Malbork.
 But, if you have a special conditions or any from these tours fit you, please do not hesitate to contact us, we can organize a tour exactly as you would like.
 We charge nothing for develop a custom itinerary.
 And remember, we have no problems to take you from almost any place where you stay, hotel or private accommodation.

 |